Featured in...

 After this period, you no longer owe the debt.

-Can I get rid of debt collectors?
+Can I get rid of collectors?

 The only way you could get rid of debt collectors is by paying them the amount you owe.